 Dominique Martin, MS

-I am currently a first year PhD student in the Biomedical Science program at UConn Health in Farmington, CT.
+I am a current dual Biomedical Science PhD/ MBA candidate at UConn Health in Farmington, CT.
 My research involves understanding age-related changes to the immune system and why older adults are more susceptible to viral diseases such as influenza.
-I originally thought that I wanted to be a veterinarian and always was interested in science.
-However, after getting involved in undergraduate research, I found that I was more drawn to working in a lab and conducting exciting new experiments.
+I originally thought I wanted to be a veterinarian and always was interested in science.
+However, after getting involved in undergraduate research, I knew I was more drawn to working in a lab and conducting exciting new experiments.
 Although I still have a few more years in my PhD program, I am passionate about career discovery and careers outside academia.
 Outside of research I enjoy playing volleyball, riding horses, hiking with my dog, and reading.

 Rachel Gilmore, BS